MichaelLesirge/neural-network/README.md

 # Neural Network from scratch in Python

 <img align="right" alt="Neural network code" src="https://github.com/michael-lesirge/neural-network/assets/100492377/99b8627a-3d5f-4632-9dce-04a1f559ac7e" width = 500>
 <p>Very basic neural network module that I made in Python.
-It currently only has fully connected layers but I want to add more types of layers in the future like convolutional, maxpool, and dropout so I can make convolutional neural networks.</p>
+It currently only has fully connected layers but I want to add more types of layers in the future like convolutional, maxpool, and dropout so I can make convolutional neural networks.
+An example of how you would create a network my the module is shown</p>

 <br clear="right"/>